 Thinking about what’s left on the stack – well, not much.
 Modern SharePoint Communication sites are definitely an option.
 They, with the toolset and integrations they come with, are also what Microsoft recommends.

 Sharing editor responsibilities between multiple users isn’t super straightforward, but it’s doable.
-But if you have a couple dozen active users, they might not all agree on the branding, metadata, publishing schedule and whatnot – so they’ll need more independence.
+But if you have a few dozen active users, they might not all agree on the branding, metadata, publishing schedule, and whatnot – so they’ll need more independence.

 However, with the template getting retired, you can neither do this on Classic or Modern anymore.

 How about using Sway as a blogging platform?

 Microsoft Sway has a fairly enthusiastic core user base, and it seems to generally speaking be a well-liked product.
 It’s not surprising, that you can read discussions and UserVoice items online on how to best use Sway as a blogging platform!
 So how would we go about replacing Classic SharePoint blog sites and Delve blogs with Sway?